hicsail/ORACLES/aggregate_stats/pysnark/README.md

 ## degreesAwarded.py

 Computes the percentage of students at Boston University that graduated broken down by year of matriculation and by degree length.
-Checks that they match a published result.
+Checks that they match the [statistics published on IPEDS](https://nces.ed.gov/ipeds/datacenter/InstitutionProfile.aspx?unitid=164988) (See Retention and Graduation).

 Input: Database of students and their graduation status, broken down by degree length and start year